 Position of Enumerator By the vehicle access (Photograph 1).
 Vehicles Count Record all vehicles entering the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants entering the site.
-NOTE: This enumerator should exclude all taxi drivers.
-Cycles Count Record all pedal cycles entering the site at this access.
-Servicing Vehicles Count In addition to the standard vehicles count (which should include all vehicles), separately record vehicles that arrive at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site at this access as an nead Count (inbound) inbound head count.
+NOTE: This enumerator should exclude all drivers of vehicles dropping off/picking up passengers at the site, if this can Cycles Count be observed.
+Record all pedal cycles entering the site at this access.
+Scooters Count Record all scooters entering the site at this access.
+Servicing Vehicles Count In addition to the standard vehicles count (which should Servicing venicles count include all vehicles), separately record vehicles that arrive at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
+Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site at this access as an inbound head count.
 This head count is to be used to factor up the inbound interview sample at this access to 100%.
-Pedestrian/Public All people that walk into the site at this access should be Transport User Interviews asked the following question: "For this particular journey, has your main method of transport been walking, bus or train?"
+Pedestrian/Public All people that walk into the site at this access should be Transport User Interviews asked the following question: "For this particular journey, has your main method of transport (by distance) been walking, bus or train?"
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
-All people that walk out of the site at this access should be asked the following question: "For this particular journey, will your main method of transport be walking, bus or train?"
+All people that walk out of the site at this access should be asked the following question: "For this particular journey, will your main method of transport (by distance) be walking, bus or train?"
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
-Special Conditions None
+Special Conditions None нопо